esciencecenter-digital-skills/lesson-model-coupling/episodes/03-muscle-connect.md

 We continue with the reaction-diffusion model example from the previous episode and in this episode we will connect a 1-dimensional implementation of the reaction model to the MUSCLE3 library.

+In the previous episode we have discussed the Submodel Execution Loop (SEL) and the various operators that are asociated with .

 ::::::::::::::::::::::::::::::::::::: challenge

 ## Challenge 1: Can you recognize the Submodel execution loop?
-In the previous episode we have discussed the Submodel Execution Loop (SEL).
 Open the file called reaction.py.
-Can you recognize the various operators (F_INIT, S and O_F) and the state update loop in this submodel?
+Can you recognize the beginning and end of the various operators (F_INIT, S and O_F) and the state update loop in this submodel?
+Mark them with comments in the code.
+What about the O_I operator?

 ```python
 def reaction(initial_state):